emezeske/lein-cljsbuild/example-projects/advanced/README.md

 Now, point your web browser at `http://localhost:3000`, and see the web app in action!

+## PhantomJS

+[PhantomJS] (http://www.phantomjs.org) is a headless Webkit browser, which can be automated via Javascript.
+It provides a Javascript execution environment with access to all browser features (the DOM, etc), without opening a browser GUI.

+The tests and the "phantom-*" REPLs require PhantomJS 1.3 or newer to be installed.
+The process for accomplishing This is OS dependent.
+See [PhantomJS] (http://www.phantomjs.org) for information on installing it on your OS.

+If you do not plan to run the tests and only want to use the rhino or firefox REPLs, you can skip this step.

 ## Running the Tests

 To run the unit tests: